 Immediately after graduating, she was engaged at the National Theater in Weimar, from where started her international career.
 She appeared in a wide repertoire from Ottone ("L’incoronazione di Popea" by Monteverdi) and Bradamante ("Alcina" by G.F.Händel), Cherubino ("Le nozze di Figaro" by W.A.Mozart) to Bizet’s Carmen.

 October 2011 marks her first appearance in North America as Olga ("Eugen Onegin") at the Opera de Quebec in Canada.

-Since 2012 Margarita Gritskova has been member of the ensemble of Vienna State Opera, where she became very soon an audience favorite.
+Since 2012 Margarita Gritskova has been a member of the ensemble of the Vienna State Opera, where she became very soon an audience favorite.

 Her appearance at the Vienna Opera Ball in February 2014, transmitted by many major TV channels, made her name known worldwide.

-She sang all major roles for mezzosoprano in the Mozart and Rossini Repertoire-Cherubino, Idamante, Annio, Sesto, Dorabella, Bradamante, Rosina, Angelina ("Cenerentola"), Isabella ("L‘Italiana in Algeri"), as well as Olga ("Eugen Onegin"), Krista in the premiere of "Makropulos" (directed by Peter Stein) and Masha in the premiere production of "Three Sisters" by Peter Eotvos (directed by Yuval Sharon).
+She sang all major roles for mezzosoprano in the Mozart and Rossini Repertoire ranging from - Cherubino, Idamante, Annio, Sesto, Dorabella, Bradamante, Rosina, Angelina ("Cenerentola"), Isabella ("L‘Italiana in Algeri"), as well as Olga ("Eugen Onegin"), Krista in the premiere of "Makropulos" (directed by Peter Stein) and Masha in the premiere production of "Three Sisters" by Peter Eotvos (directed by Yuval Sharon).